Alongside any PPC effort, it is worth setting up a companion remarketing campaign.

 Remarketing on search, by default, will remarket all users who have been to your site.

-In other words, you will target people who have been before to your site through other channels – after seeing display ads, interacting on social, coming from email blasts, etc. – as well as organic search and direct visits.
+In other words, you will target people who have been to your site through other channels – after seeing display ads, interacting on social media, coming from email blasts, etc. – as well as organic search and direct visits.

 Consider what messages people have seen and build on them.